far718/git-practice/README.md

 ## Merging

-Merging means to bring the changes from one branch into another
+Merging means to bring the changes from one branch into another branch